dyne/sud/README.md

 ## Work in progress

-If you are watching this repo right now it means you are really interested in the topic or have been contacted by one of us.
-Please signal yourself [with an issue](https://github.com/dyne/sud/) and be welcome to entertain the merry folks gathering around this campfire.
+If you are reading down to here it means you are really interested.
+Please signal yourself and be welcome to entertain the merry folks gathering around this campfire, there is always room for improvement.

 ## License